nuxt-modules/robots/README.md

 [![Codecov][codecov-src]][codecov-href]
 [![License][license-src]][license-href]

-> A Nuxt.js module thats inject a middleware to generate a robots.txt file
+> A Nuxt.js module that injects a middleware to generate a robots.txt file

 [📖 **Release Notes**](./CHANGELOG.md)